 Community Health Connections Grant

-Identify community needs and generate opportunities to improve community health with support from our grant program.
+Identify community needs and improve community health and health equity with support from our grant program.

-Intended to help identify community needs and generate ideas, build partnerships, and create opportunities to promote community-driven, collaborative efforts to improve community health.
-The aim of this award is to build or sustain relationships between a community and the University or across communities on community-driven topics.
+The grant aims to build or sustain relationships between a community and the University of Minnesota or across communities on community-driven topics.

 Process and expectations